kumahq/kuma/docs/madr/decisions/054-meshservice-identity-sync.md

 ```

 Currently, the only type is `ServiceTag` but we want this API to be extensible to future changes of identity.
+In the future for example the type might be:
+* `SpiffeID` when we have integration with SPIRE
+* `KubeServiceAccount` direct identity instead of indirect like we do now

 This is a list because one MeshService can select multiple Dataplane proxies of multiple different `kuma.io/service`, so for mTLS we need to require either one of them.